 The first catalogue was issued in 1965; it was a family affair.
-It was researched, written and typed by Mom, printed on a “Gestetner”(printing press) by Dad, assembled and stapled by an assembly line of kids.
-Dad actually drove the kids to new developments to hand deliver door to door!
+It was researched, written and typed by my mother, printed on a “Gestetner”(printing press) by my father, and then assembled and stapled by an assembly line of us kids.
+My father actually drove us to new developments to hand deliver door to door!

-Business trips became family trips.
-For visits to the Botanical Gardens, the Experimental Farm and customer homes, (for consultation) the children came along.
-Trips to pick up and load material were common, and often two trucks were used, Dad in one and Mom in another.
+Business trips became combined family trips.
+For visits to the Botanical Gardens, the Experimental Farm and customer homes, (for consultation) we children came along.
+Trips to pick up and load material were common, and often two trucks were used, my father in one and my mother in another.

-From the beginning of the 50’s our European stonemasons produced walls, posts, patios and steps according to Mr. Schmitz’s design under his direct supervision.
+From the mid 50’s our European stonemasons produced walls, posts, patios and steps according to Mr. Schmitz’s design under his direct supervision.
 Much wrought iron was also designed and included in projects from the early 50’s and 60’s and onward.

-In the mid 70’s we had retail staff and the eldest daughter (Eva) received her education in Germany and started to work for the company full time, while the other children were part time in their teenage years.
-Hans Juergen Jr. started full time in 1979 after his apprenticeship and Eckhart in the early 80’s.
+In the mid 70’s we had retail staff and Eva, after receiving further education in Germany, started to work for the company full time, while the the rest of us children worked part time in their our teenage years.
+My brother, Hans Juergen Jr., started full time in 1979 after his apprenticeship and I started full time in the early 80’s.
 The landscape department grew.
-In September 1982, Hans Juergen was diagnosed with a brain tumor, exceptionally large and benign, which had grown slowly over a period of approximately 30 years.
-Surgery to remove it was life threatening but very successful.
+In September 1982, my father was diagnosed with a brain tumor, exceptionally large and benign, which had grown slowly over a period of approximately 30 years.
+Surgery to remove it was life threatening but, ultimately, very successful.
 A long convalescence followed during which he couldn’t talk or walk.
 Recovery was miraculously complete by the spring of 1983.
 He resumed consultations and designing gardens for many more years until 2004.
 On May 1st 1984, a major fire destroyed our office buildings.
 It was a wood structure and the fire officials discovered that the cause was electrical wiring that had been chewed by rodents.
 We immediately erected temporary facilities the next day in construction trailers.
 We built our current building and moved from trailers into the new building one year later, in May 1985.
 We hired Mossy Fallah in Spring of 1984.
-He is still with us, General Manager, and takes care of most daily operations including retail and trades.
+He is still with us, in his capacity of General Manager, and takes care of most daily operations including retail and trade sales.

 By the 90’s we were very busy with installations for ‘outdoor living’.
-We were teaching, consulting, speaking and many new varieties of plants, patio stones and garden accessories were introduced.
+We were teaching, consulting, speaking and many new varieties of plants, paving stones, garden walls and garden accessories were introduced.

 In one of our earliest Catalogues my father wrote: